pranav03singh/project-mediawiki/README.md

 ## Deployment and configuration of the Mediawiki Application

-1. Deploy the Mediawiki frontend application helm charts.
+1. Deploy the Mediawiki frontend application helm charts using [app-values.yaml]/helm/app-values.yaml).
 	 >  **helm upgrade mediawiki mediawiki -f .\app-values.yaml  --install**

-2. Deploy the backend Mediawiki Database
+2. Deploy the backend Mediawiki Database using [db-values.yaml](/helm/db-values.yaml).
 	  > **helm upgrade mediawikidb mediawiki-db -f .\db-values.yaml  --install**

 3. Since the deployment is on AKS, Loadbalancer service type was used